Edo State: Politics

-Governor Godwin Obaseki is the current governor of Edo State and was sworn into office on the 12th November, 2016.
-His deputy is Rt.
-Hon.
-Comrade Philip Shaibu.
+Monday Okpebholo is the current governor of Edo State and was sworn into office on 12 November 2024.
+His deputy is Dennis Idahosa.
 The Edo State House of Assembly is the legislative body.
+After the 2023 elections, the 24-member assembly consisted of fifteen representatives of the centre-right People's Democratic Party, eight members of the centre All Progressives Congress and one member of the centre-left Labour Party.

-Electoral System
+Electoral system

 The electoral system of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
 If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.

 Languages

 English is the official language of the state.
-The major tribal languages spoken in the state are Edo, Yoruba, Etuno, Etsako, Esan Ake-Ievbu and Okpamheri.
-Edo State is home to several ethnicities, they are the Edo, Okpe, Esan, Afemai, Akoko, Igbanke, Emai.
+The major tribal languages spoken in the state are Edo, Etuno, Etsako, Esan, Ake-Ievbu and Okpamheri.
+Edo State is home to several ethnicities, they are the Edo, Okpe, Esan, Afenmai, Akoko, Igbanke, Emai.

 The Etsako/Afemai people of Edo state have the highest population of Muslims.
-They live in Six local government areas within the state and their major occupation is farming.
+They live in three local government areas within the state and their major occupation is farming.

 Languages of Edo State listed by LGA:

-Religion Practiced In Edo State

-Christianity and Islam are the major religion Practiced in Edo State, although minority of the population are traditional worshippers.